mateusalves/interactive_fiction_game/README.md

-# interactive_fiction_game
+# Interactive Fiction Game
-An text adventure game.
+An text adventure game originally made by [Helderman](https://github.com/helderman).
+The purpose of this project is to get a glimpse into the universe of game development in C language.